aldostools/COBRA/486/README.md

 * Partial disable syscall8 and unhooks all cobra hooks (Part of PS3MAPI)
 * Block update from disc

+[ Bguerville's changes ]

+* Failsafe code in stage0 to prevent load of stage2 if previous load didn't succeeded

 [ Aldo's changes ]

 * Improved PSX media type support, now it supports following disc types